Skip to main content

 Performance considerations

-If you don’t need an Algolia-managed transformation, send records in the traditional way to avoid unnecessary overhead.
+If you don’t need an Algolia-managed transformation, send records in batches using the regular API client methods to avoid processing overhead.

 Supported indexing actions